 Click Play above to hear the original "speech" line, when I tested the original sound board found in the bottom of the game.

-(Since speech was difficult to understand at the time the line is:
+(Since speech was difficult to understand at the time, the line is: "Shoot Extra Mass")

 At the 2006 White Rose Gameroom Show, 2 of the 3 designers came to the show to see the finished pinball machine.